crsl4/computingtools/pages/chromebook.md

 -------------
 Oh my, there was no text editor.
 So I got `gedit` like this:
 `sudo apt-get install gedit`.

-I used it to add the line `synclient FingerLow=1 FingerHigh=5` at the end of my bash profile configuration file, `.bashrc`.
+I used it to add the line `synclient FingerLow=1 FingerHigh=5` at the end of my bash profile configuration file: `.bashrc`.

 install qpdfview
 ----------------
 to view pdf files.
 Done this:
-`sudo apt-get install software-properties-common` then `sudo apt-get install python-software-properties` to install `add-apt-repository`, then this:
+    sudo apt-get install software-properties-common then
+    sudo apt-get install python-software-properties to install `add-apt-repository`, then this:

 ```
 sudo add-apt-repository ppa:b-eltzner/qpdfview
 sudo apt-get update